-4. Education:
+4. Education

-Education for the children that would live in the development does not appear to have been addressed.
-How does the Council propose to fulfil its legal obligation to provide suitable education facilities for these children?
+How the children that the development will attract are to be educated is totally unclear.
+How will the Council fulfil its legal obligation to provide suitable education facilities for these children?
 The current schools in the area are mostly poorly funded with the buildings in very poor state of repair and facilities lacking.
-As a parent of school age children I am constantly being asked to provide donations and monetary support to a local authority school system which is struggling with the lack of funding.
-I fail to see how creating further schools, if that is what is planned, will make a difference.
+How will creating further schools, if indeed that is what is planned, make a difference?
 It is clear that there isn't a proper plan for secondary school provision.
 The number of pupils to be catered for is unclear making the financial viability of a school unlikely.
 There is no indication of where the school would be located or indeed when it would be built, especially as it seems there isn't adequate funding.

-It is clear that there has been no consideration given to the infrastructure necessary to support such a development and no consideration given to the extremely detrimental impact that the development will have on the local environment and the lives of those living locally.
+It is clear to me that there has been no consideration given to the infrastructure necessary to support such a development and no consideration given to the extremely detrimental impact that the development will have not only on the lives of those living locally but also the local environment.